 Emergency Preparedness Week

-The City of Menifee invited the public to participate in the third annual “Emergency Preparedness Week” which began Tuesday, October 13th through Friday, October 16th.
+The City of Menifee invited the public to participate in the third annual “Emergency Preparedness Week” which began Tuesday, October 13, 2020 through Friday, October 16, 2020.
 Workshops throughout the week aimed to provide residents and businesses with resources to prepare for disasters by creating an emergency kit, discussing active shooter preparedness, and community preparedness.
-Presentations were led by groups including the Menifee Community Emergency Response Team (CERT), Menifee Police Department, and the American Red Cross.
-Below are the recorded presentations.
+Presentations were led by multiple speakers including the Menifee Community Emergency Response Team (CERT), Menifee Police Department, and the American Red Cross.
+To view the recorded presentations, please click here.
 For the Emergency Preparedness Week press release, click here.